Diversity, inclusion and equality of opportunity

 If you are looking for a career in which you will be dealing with different situations every day, working with the public to build confidence and trust, a role which can be demanding and unpredictable, but also highly rewarding, we would really like to hear from you.

 Entry routes into policing are changing.
 The College of Policing is introducing a new Policing Education Qualifications Framework (PEQF) for all 43 police forces in England and Wales to enable the police service to become a graduate profession.
-More information can be found here.
+To find out more information please visit the College of Policing website.

 Gloucestershire Constabulary is one of five police forces in the South West and Wales to partner with the University of South Wales to deliver the new training programme.
-More information can be found here.
+To find our more information please visit the University of South Wales website.

 From 2020, there will be three entry routes to become a police officer: